learn-co-curriculum/dsc-set-up-aws-iam/README.md

 Now let's test your set up!
 We're going to try to create an empty bucket from a jupyter notebook.
 Go ahead and navigate to Open a jupyter notebook from the terminal, and run these commands in the cell.

 ```
-# if you haven't already, you may need to uncomment and run the following line.
+# If you haven't already, you may need to uncomment and run the following line.
 You should only need to do the  pip install once.
 #!pip install boto3

 import boto3